MarioLegenda/cig/README.md

 5. This is not a project that should be used in production.
 Its only use is for simple lookups and nothing else.
 In most situations, it is better to import a csv file into a database of your choice.
-This project is intended and "something interesting to do" for me so do not take it too seriously.
+This project is intended as "something interesting to do" for me so do not take it too seriously.

 6. This package will be concurrency safe.
 This means that `Run()` method